 Los Angeles Maps -- Traffic Flow Maps

-LOS ANGELES TRAFFIC FLOW MAP: Many tourists are scared to encounter LA traffic because of the "scare stories" they've heard.
+LOS ANGELES TRAFFIC FLOW MAP: Many tourists are dreading to encounter LA traffic because of the inevitable "scare stories" they've heard.
 Actually, traffic jam time is no worse in Los Angeles than any other major US city...although knowing that fact won't help you feel better when you're stuck traveling 10 miles per hour!
-(And, at non-rush hour times, the wide freeways of Southern California move traffic along quite efficiently!)
+(At non-rush hour times, the wide freeways of Southern California move traffic along efficiently!)

 SIGALERT.COM, A HELPFUL WEBSITE TO KNOW: There's still another important website which will help you navigate through the traffic of Southern California more easily.
 On this next website, you'll even be able to choose locations in Orange County and San Diego county...as well as different neighborhoods in Los Angeles.
 (For Los Angeles county itself, there aren't as many links to specific areas as there were in the first link.)
 On the other hand, you're probably not going to stay within Los Angeles County for your whole Los Angeles vacation getaway...and with this map, you'll be able to view traffic flow no matter where you go within the Southern California area.
 Use the following link then, to view the

 www.sigalert.com website, with traffic flow maps for various Southern California areas.